bartala/PalliativEtiological/README.md

-# 🧬💊Identifying Palliative and Etiological Drugs💊🧬
+# 🧬💊 Elucidating Drug Mechanisms: Etiological \& Palliative 💊🧬

 ## 📚 **Overview**
 This repository contains code and links to the datasets necessary to run the HeteroSciGNN Classifier model.
-HeteroSciGNN Classifier is a method for predicting novel drugs as etiological or palliative using node embeddings in heterogeneous graphs.
+This model predicts novel drug mechanisms as etiological or palliative using node embeddings in heterogeneous graphs.

 ### Motivation
-Understanding the relationships between drugs, genes, and diseases is crucial for developing effective treatments.
-Our model aims to differentiate between two types of drug mechanisms: etiological (targeting disease causes) and palliative (alleviating symptoms).
+Understanding the relationships between drugs, genes, and diseases is crucial for effectively developing and selecting treatments.
+Our model aims to differentiate between two types of drug mechanisms: etiological (targeting disease causes or contributing factors) and palliative (alleviating symptoms).
 Despite its significance in drug design and repurposing, this distinction has not been extensively explored.

 ### Results
-We compiled a comprehensive dataset of 2,018 FDA-approved drugs, including their target genes, protein interactions, and disease associations, sourced from four biomedical databases.
+We compiled a comprehensive dataset of 2,018 FDA-approved drugs, including their target genes, protein interactions, and disease associations, sourced from three biomedical databases.
 This dataset was enriched with manually annotated mechanisms of action (MOA).
-Utilizing this data, we created a heterogeneous network linking drugs, genes, and diseases, revealing notable patterns like the prevalence of follow-on drugs (targeting the same genes).
+Utilizing this data, we created a heterogeneous network linking drugs, genes, and diseases, revealing notable patterns such as the prevalence of follow-on drugs (targeting the same genes).
 We evaluated three Machine Learning models - a fine-tuned SciBERT language model, a basic Graph Neural Network (GNN), and a HeteroSciGNN (hybrid GNN-SciBERT model)- for classifying drug MOAs.
 The hybrid model demonstrated superior performance, achieving an F1-score of 0.934 in identifying drug MOAs.

 ## 🔗 **Resources**